 DT 500 ZINE: – You should have a fascination for Soviet architecture, why?

-DT 500 ZINE: – What is your theory about metaphysics in the Soviet architectural ensemble? let’s talk it that way...
+DT 500 ZINE: – What is your theory about architectural ensemble?

 ” An artist of that time used to express this state of mind by painting beheaded crowds crossing urban locations, streets, factories, railway stations.
 But all of a sudden you didn’t have to break the rules anymore.
 They were crumbling.
 These architects had to invent new shapes.
 They hadn’t been taught how to do so.
 This is how some kind of DIY metaphysics took place illustrated by the weirdest architecture of the period.”